Davidcparrar/datalake-spark/README.md

 #### Star Schema

 A star schema was implemented in order to make queries about the usage of the streaming app as simple as possible.

+#### Notes

+- Running the job in an EMR Cluster with appropiate roles makes the AWS credentiasl redundant.
+Comment those lines.
+- Running the job locally does require the credentials.